Avtar Singh Jouhl: Breaking the colour bar

-White leftwing students worked with IWA workers to challenge the colour bar.
+White left-wing students worked with IWA workers to challenge the colour bar.
 Pub crawls with student organisations from universities in Birmingham and Aston were organised.
 First the white students would order drinks.
 Later, several Asians would come in to join them and would be refused service.
 The Asians were sometimes given a pretextual excuse that the room was previously booked.
 In response, the students would come to their defence and clearly counter the erroneous claims.

-This evidence of the blatant racism of the colour bar was then used to oppose the renewal of any publican's license owing to the fact that licensing law prevented any licensee from ever refusing to serve an entire class of people in such a clear cut way.
+This evidence of the blatant racism of the colour bar was then used to oppose the renewal of any publican's license since licensing law prevented any licensee from ever refusing to serve an entire class of people in such a clear cut way.
 When some of the licenses were not renewed, Jouhl stated that it "got huge publicity in 1963 because up until then racial discrimination was not unlawful so everyone and anyone was free to discriminate."
 The publicans argued that this was not a colour bar but a poverty bar but Asian teachers and doctors were also barred from these rooms.
 Jouhl campaigned to make it so that the Labour party and trade unions would support legislation opposing the colour bar and racial discrimination.
 A result of the campaign was a raised profile and backlash against the campaigners.His comrade Jagmohan Joshi's wife, Shirley Joshi, was an anti racism campaigner herself but was depicted and belittled as a "whore" in the press for having a non-white husband.
 The continued protests against any licensee's clear use of the colour bar did however begin to have a big impact on the commerce and reputation of the Mitchells and Butlers Brewery who ran much of the pubs in the surrounding area.